 Khojaly 25 years on – an evocative musical remembrance in the centre of neutrality

-Throughout this evocative and emotional evening filled with Azerbaijani music, the overwhelming sense was of loss and the umbilical connection with Khojaly, in the Nagorno-Karabakh region.
-Many of the greatest Azerbaijani classical composers – all of whom combined the microtones of mugham with western classical music – were born or had familial connections to Nagorno-Karabakh.
-The father of Fikret Amirov was a khanende (mugham singer) from Shusha, Nagorno-Karabakh, and this was evident in his emotional Elegie, performed by the chamber ensemble Rhein-Quartett.
+Throughout this evocative and emotional evening, the overwhelming sense was of loss and the umbilical connection of Khojaly, part of Nagorno-Karabakh, with Azerbaijani music.
+Many of the greatest Azerbaijani classical composers – all of whom combined the microtones of mugham with western classical music – were born or had familial connections to the region.
+The father of Fikret Amirov was a khanende (mugham singer) from Shusha, Nagorno-Karabakh, and this was evident in five of his Miniatures, as performed by pianist Gunel Mirzayeva.

-Speaking before the audience of more than hundred politicians, VIPs and press representatives, Eliza Pieter, Head, TEAS Strasbourg office, explained: “This event tonight is designed to help us remember that man can be inhumane, and that war has terrible consequences – particularly for the civilians swept up in it.
-It also highlights the fact that the perpetrators of the massacre at Khojaly and in other places in the region are known.
-And it is designed to further the campaign to bring them to justice.”
+Lionel Zetter, Director, TEAS, commented: “This event tonight is designed to help us remember that man can be inhumane, and that war has terrible consequences – particularly for the civilians swept up in it.
+It is also designed to highlight the fact that the perpetrators of the massacre at Khojaly and in other places in the region are known.

-“Justice demands that the four UN Security Council Resolutions instructing Armenia to withdraw its occupying forces should be implemented.
-Justice also demands that Armenia should be sanctioned for defying the UN Security Council resolutions, and for the occupation of its neighbour’s territory.”
+“Justice demands that the four UN Security Council resolutions instructing Armenia to withdraw its occupying forces should be implemented.
+Justice also demands that Armenia should be sanctioned for defying these resolutions, and for its occupation of its neighbour’s territory.